Lincoln Cathedral: History

 After the earthquake, a new bishop was appointed.
 He was Hugh de Burgundy of Avalon, France, who became known as St Hugh of Lincoln.
 He began a massive rebuilding and expansion programme.
 With his appointment of William de Montibus as master of the cathedral school and chancellor, Lincoln briefly became one of the leading educational centres in England, producing writers such as Samuel Presbiter and Richard of Wetheringsett, though it declined in importance after William's death in 1213.
 Rebuilding began with the choir (St Hugh's Choir) and the eastern transepts between 1192 and 1210.
 The central nave was then built in the Early English Gothic architectural style.
 Lincoln Cathedral soon followed other architectural advances of the time – pointed arches, flying buttresses and ribbed vaulting were added to the cathedral.
 This allowed support for incorporating larger windows.

 There are thirteen bells in the south-west tower, two in the north-west tower, and five in the central tower (including Great Tom).
 Accompanying the cathedral's large bell, Great Tom of Lincoln, is a quarter-hour striking clock which was installed in the early 19th century.
 The two large stained glass rose windows, the matching Dean's Eye and the Bishop's Eye were added to the cathedral during the late Middle Ages.
 The former, the Dean's Eye in the north transept dates from the 1192 rebuild begun by St Hugh, completed in 1235.
 The latter, the Bishop's Eye, in the south transept was reconstructed a hundred years later in 1330.
-A contemporary record, “The Metrical Life of St Hugh”, refers to the meaning of these two windows (one on the dark, north, side and the other on the light, south, side of the building):
+A contemporary record, "The Metrical Life of St Hugh", refers to the meaning of these two windows (one on the dark, north, side and the other on the light, south, side of the building):

-"For north represents the devil, and south the Holy Spirit and it is in these directions that the two eyes look.
-The bishop faces the south in order to invite in and the dean the north in order to shun; the one takes care to be saved, the other takes care not to perish.
-With these Eyes the cathedral's face is on watch for the candelabra of Heaven and the darkness of Lethe (oblivion)."